umarhussain15/se2-reverse-proxy-go/README.rst

 Hint
 ----

-To fulfill this assignment you need to at least adapt one docker-compose file, four Dockerfiles, and two Go files.
+* To fulfill this assignment you need to at least adapt one docker-compose file, four Dockerfiles, and two Go files.
+* The system always tries to execute *docker-compose up*, ensure that this always succeeds.